rust-lang/rust/text/0000-macro-reform.md

 will be visible only during further expansion of the result of invoking `declare_lint!`.

+`use_macros` on `macro_rules` is an optional part of this proposal that will be implemented for 1.0 only if time permits.
+Without it, libraries that use helper macros will need to list them in documentation so that users can import them.

 Procedural macros need their own way to manipulate the syntax environment, but that's an unstable internal API, so it's outside the scope of this RFC.